 Posterior cranial fossa arachnoiditis — the most common form among the cerebral arachnoiditis.
 The clinical picture of arachnoiditis posterior fossa tumors like this location and consists of cerebellar and brainstem symptoms.
-The damage of the cranial nerves (VIII, V and VII of the pairs) is observed mainly at the localization of arachnoiditis in the cerebellopontine angle.
-Cerebellar symptoms consist of ataxia, asynergy adiadohokineza.
-At this location arachnoiditis expressed frustration circulation of cerebrospinal fluid.
+The damage of the cranial nerves (VIII, V, and VII of the pairs) is observed mainly at the localization of arachnoiditis in the cerebellopontine angle.
+Cerebellar symptoms consist of ataxia, asynergy adiadhokinesis.
+At this location, arachnoiditis expressed frustration circulation of cerebrospinal fluid.

 The acute form of arachnoiditis is characterized mainly by symptoms of increased intracranial pressure (a sharp headache, mainly in the neck, nausea, vomiting, dizziness, often stagnant nipples optic nerves, and sometimes bradycardia), pyramidal and focal symptoms are often absent or weak and unstable.

 When subacute neurologic the fore symptoms of posterior fossa (usually cerebellopontine space - the side of the tank bridge).
-Symptoms of increased intracranial pressure, although there are, but less pronounced, and occasionally almost never determined.
-Marked paresis cranial nerves (V, VI, VII, VIII, IX and X less, and even less III and IV), usually VIII pair, and vestibular disorders predominate feature in combination with cerebellar symptoms.
+Symptoms of increased intracranial pressure, although there are, less pronounced, and occasionally rarely determined.
+Marked paresis cranial nerves (V, VI, VII, VIII, IX, and X less, and even less III and IV), usually VIII pair, and vestibular disorders predominate feature in combination with cerebellar symptoms.

-Along with the instability in the Romberg - a deviation or fall toward the affected ear, staggering gait, impaired index and the finger-nose test, adiadohokinezom, unstable spontaneous nystagmus (directed towards the ear of the patient, or bilateral) - noted frequent disharmony vestibular tests (eg loss caloric reaction when stored rotational).
+Along with the instability in the Romberg test - a deviation or fall toward the affected ear, staggering gait, impaired index, and the finger-nose test, adiadochokinesia, unstable spontaneous nystagmus (directed towards the ear of the patient, or bilateral) - noted frequent disharmony vestibular tests (eg loss caloric reaction when stored rotational).
 Sometimes there is a change of direction of nystagmus, positional nystagmus.
 Not all components of the vestibular-brain syndrome are constant and clearly defined.
-Gomolateralnye pyramidal signs are rare and even more rare extremity hemiparesis.
+Gomolateralnye pyramidal signs are rare and even rarer extremity hemiparesis.
 The CSF changes are usually limited to high blood pressure, sometimes poorly marked.
 Rarely observed moderate pleocytosis or increased protein content.

 Very rare arachnoiditis with other sites in the posterior fossa.
-It is isolated lesion preddvernoulitkovogo nerve in the inner ear canal, without the effects of hypertension, arachnoiditis and arachnoiditis predpontinny cerebellar hemispheres with impaired statics and scarce cerebellar symptoms, with the damage of the trigeminal nerve (predpontinnaya form) predmozzhechkovy arachnoiditis (the front surface of one of the lobes of the cerebellum) with partial cerebellar symptoms, labyrinth phenomena nonexcitability when caloric and low excitability during rotational sample laterobulbarny arachnoiditis with hypertension, cerebellar syndrome and damage IX, X, XI cranial nerves (homolateral), arachnoiditis rear ragged holes damage IX, X and XI cranial nerves.
+It is isolated lesion vestibular cochlear nerve in the inner ear canal, without the effects of hypertension, arachnoiditis and arachnoiditis prepontine cerebellar hemispheres with impaired statics and scarce cerebellar symptoms, with the damage of the trigeminal nerve (prepontine form) precerebellar arachnoiditis (the front surface of one of the lobes of the cerebellum) with partial cerebellar symptoms, labyrinth phenomena nonexcitability when caloric and low excitability during rotational sample laterobulbar arachnoiditis with hypertension, cerebellar syndrome and damage IX, X, XI cranial nerves (homolateral), arachnoiditis rear ragged holes damage IX, X and XI cranial nerves.

 When hydrocephalus otogenic posterior fossa predominate symptoms of increased intracranial pressure, with normal cerebrospinal fluid or "dilution" of his (poverty proteins) occlusion holes Lyushka Magendie and hypertension combined with mental disorders, vestibular disorders, sometimes epileptiform attacks.